 Look, I don’t like the OB that comes in and says that they are going to get a court order to force her to deliver the baby – because yes, she is in active labor, but I do get why she did it.
 I also do understand why Iggy doesn’t want her to do it.

 Iggy was there to advocate for Ydalis, but the OB was there for the baby.

-Ydalis definitely suffered trauma and I have been there, so I get that you want to forget everything that is happening, because it is too much.
-You repress the memory, because it is too much for you.
+Ydalis definitely suffered trauma and I have been there, so I get that you want to forget everything that is happening, because it’s too much.
+You repress the memory, because it’s too much for you.
 And sometimes it is the only way to save your mental health.

 Ydalis deserved Iggy advocating for her.
 She deserved someone reminding her that she is more than her trauma.
 She deserved someone reminding her that the trauma that she experienced wasn’t her fault.